Connect with us

 According to Stephen Jennings, the founder and CEO of Rendeavour, Tatu City’s owner and developer, “the addition of Africa Logistics Properties to the Tatu Industrial Park confirms [its] location as the hub for logistics and warehousing in East Africa.”

-Tatu Industrial Park comprises of 457 acres of serviced land suitable for light industrial, assembly, warehouse and logistic uses.
 Some of the other big names that have acquired space in the development include Dormans Coffee, Unilever East Africa, Chandaria Industries, Bidco Oil Refineries, Kim-Fay and Maxam.

 ALP’s development, which is supported by several global shareholders among them Africa-focused UK asset manager Mbuyu Capital, CDC Group, Maris and DOB Equity, got underway barely two months after the warehouse developer acquired 49 acres of land the Limuru-based 100-acre Tilisi Industrial Park.

-ALP plans to put up a similar facility at the park as it seeks to give SME’s access to international standard warehousing for the first time.
+ALP plans to put up a similar facility at the park as it seeks to give SMEs’ access to international standard warehousing for the first time.

 As we start construction on our first two projects in Kenya, we are already building a pipeline of future projects across Sub-Saharan and North African cities to create the continent’s future industrial hubs,” said Selman.

-The modern logistics hubs, the developer said, will be set up across in line with the high-tech specifications and demands of refined international tenants.
+The modern logistics hubs, the developer said, will be set up in line with the high-tech specifications and demands of refined international tenants.
 They are completely different from the empty “go-downs” that have for years supported logistics businesses.

 According to the 2016 Logistics Performance Index (LPI) — a World Bank survey of operators providing feedback on the logistics ‘friendliness’ of countries, Kenya is second in sub-Saharan Africa, after South Africa, with a score of 3.33 out of 5.0 Worldwide.
-The East African country is now graded 42nd in the LPI out of a total of 160 countries.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.